 Copy Certifications

 Copy certifications verify that a copied document matches the original.
 The notary examines the original document and compares it to the copy to ensure they are identical.
 After verification, the notary certifies the copy, noting the details of the original document and affixing their seal or stamp.
-This type is useful for transcripts, diplomas, and other essential records.
+This type is helpful for transcripts, diplomas, and other essential records.

 Each type of notarization addresses specific requirements and enhances the document’s credibility.
 Understanding these types ensures the appropriate process is followed, safeguarding the document’s legitimacy.